This work sits at the intersection of story, policy, people, and place

 “Namekus” reflects a way of working grounded in relationship, respect, and responsibility.

 This work is shaped by my experience as a Swampy Cree person, and by years spent navigating systems that don’t always make space for Indigenous perspectives.
+That perspective isn’t separate from the work.
+It’s part of how the work gets done.

 Beyond advisory